-We are authorized to issue 10,000,000 shares of preferred stock, and we are designating of these shares as shares of Series C Term Preferred Stock.
-As of April 19, 2021, we had 852,660 shares of the Series A Term Preferred Stock outstanding and 120,000 shares of the Series B Term Preferred Stock outstanding.
+We are authorized to issue 10,000,000 shares of preferred stock, and we are designating of these shares as shares of Series E Term Preferred Stock.
+As of November 29, 2021, we had 2,012,660 shares of preferred stock outstanding, consisting of 852,660 shares of Series A Term Preferred Stock, 120,000 shares of Series B Term Preferred Stock, 920,000 shares of Series C Term Preferred Stock, and 120,000 shares of Series D Term Preferred Stock.

-At the time of issuance, the Series C Term Preferred Stock will be fully paid and non-assessable and have no preemptive, conversion or exchange rights or rights to cumulative voting.
-The shares of Series C Term Preferred Stock will rank equally in right with the shares of Series A Term Preferred Stock, the Series B Term Preferred Stock and all other preferred stock that we may issue from time to time in accordance with the 1940 Act, if any, as to payment of dividends and the distribution of our assets upon dissolution, liquidation or winding up of our affairs.
-The shares of Series C Term Preferred Stock, together with all other preferred stock that we have issued and may issue from time to time in accordance with the 1940 Act, if any, will rank senior to our common stock as to payment of dividends and the distribution of our assets upon dissolution, liquidation or winding up of our affairs and subordinate to the rights of holders of any future senior indebtedness.
+At the time of issuance, the Series E Term Preferred Stock will be fully paid and non-assessable and have no preemptive, conversion or exchange rights or rights to cumulative voting.
+The shares of Series E Term Preferred Stock will rank equally in right with the shares of Series A Term Preferred Stock, the Series B Term Preferred Stock, the Series C Term Preferred Stock, the Series D Term Preferred Stock and all other preferred stock that we may issue from time to time in accordance with the 1940 Act, if any, as to payment of dividends and the distribution of our assets upon dissolution, liquidation or winding up of our affairs.
+The shares of Series E Term Preferred Stock, together with all other preferred stock that we have issued and may issue from time to time in accordance with the 1940 Act, if any, will rank senior to our common stock as to payment of dividends and the distribution of our assets upon dissolution, liquidation or winding up of our affairs and subordinate to the rights of holders of any future senior indebtedness.